- Frozen Shoulder Causes Symptoms Stages Treatment

 Surgical and other therapies

-Where corticosteroids are injected into shoulder joint to help decrease in pain and improve shoulder mobility
+Where corticosteroids are injected into the shoulder joint to help decrease in pain and improve shoulder mobility

 Here, under general anesthesia manipulation of the shoulder joint is done in different directions to help loosen the tightened tissue.